Sunita Jain

 Sunita Jain (1941–2017) was an Indian scholar, novelist, short-story writer and poet of English and Hindi literature.
 She was a former professor and the Head of the Department of Humanities and Social Sciences at the Indian Institute of Technology, Delhi.
 She published over 80 books, in English and Hindi, besides translating many Jain writings and some Hindi literature into English.
 She is featured in the Encyclopedia of Post-Colonial Literatures in English and was a recipient of The Vreeland Award (1969) and the Marie Sandoz Prairie Schooner Fiction Award (1970 and 1971).
 The Government of India awarded her the fourth highest civilian honour of the Padma Shri in 2004.
 In 2015 she was awarded the Vyas Samman by the K.K.
 Birla foundation for outstanding literary work in Hindi.
 In 2015 she was awarded an honorary D.Litt. from the University of Burdhwan, West Bengal.

 Early life

 Born into a Goel Jain family on 13 July 1941 in the Ambala district of the Indian state of Haryana, Sunita's family moved to Delhi when she was a teenager.
 She completed her B.A. from Indraprastha College for Women, University of Delhi at the age of 18.

 She married in Delhi soon after she graduated and left for Cleveland, Ohio, with her husband, after which she spent short stints in Zurich, Switzerland and New Delhi, India, before settling in Stony Brook, Long Island, in 1965.
 Jain did her post-graduate studies at the State University of New York in American English Literature.
-In 1968 she moved to Lincoln, Nebraska where she secured a doctoral degree (PhD) from the University of Nebraska.
+In 1968 she moved to Lincoln, Nebraska where she secured a doctoral degree (PhD) from the University of Nebraska–Lincoln.